influxdata/telegraf/docs/PARSING_DATA.md

 Note for fractional second values, the user can use either a `9` or `0`.
 Using a `0` forces a certain length, but using `9`s do not.

+Please note, that timezone abbreviations are ambiguous!
+For example `MST`, can stand for either Mountain Standard Time (UTC-07) or Malaysia Standard Time (UTC+08).
+As such, avoid abbreviated timezones if possible.

+Unix timestamps use UTC, there is no concept of a timezone for a Unix timestamp.

 [Go reference time]: https://pkg.go.dev/time#pkg-constants

 ## Examples